 The Dean of Students Office has a "Here to help" page that lists on- and off-campus resources by category.

 Educational Opportunity Program (EOP)

-EOP will continue to offer counseling and advising services to students online via Zoom, by phone and social media “live“ available functions.
+EOP continues to offer counseling and advising services to students online via Zoom, by phone and social media “live“ available functions.
 All EOP tutoring and academic coaching is offered online via Zoom.
-Front Desk Managers (student employees) will have new work assignments that can be completed remotely.
-The Academic Support Services Coordinator has provided in-depth training to all TC staff and will also continue to meet regularly with them via Zoom for the remainder of the semester.
+Front Desk Managers (student employees) have new work assignments that can be completed remotely.
+The Academic Support Services coordinator has provided in-depth training to all TC staff and will also continue to meet regularly with them via Zoom for the remainder of the semester.

 Fleishman Center for Career and Professional Development